 This was late 2005, and I was devouring everything I could on coaching as I had just launched my coaching business in the UK and our move to the US was imminent.

 “We can’t survive on $20k per year” I said out loud to myself, “not even with Helen’s wages as a nurse”.

 She was tied to an agency for the first 18 months and her income was capped slightly above sweatshop level.

 For a moment I felt my old friend anxiety start to build up in the pit of my stomach and I began to wonder if I had made a terrible mistake.

 I started to walk again and got to the field where I could let Ellie off her leash to run free.

 I ruminated on the thought of having to go back into sales, which was a blessing in disguise even though it initially created more anxiety.

 Happiness Isn’t A Dollar Amount

-Most sales people (especially if you include retail sales) don’t make very good money.
-It’s only the top 10% or so that really earn the big bucks and I had been part of that 10%.
+Most salespeople (especially if you include retail sales) don’t make very good money.
+It’s only the top 10% or so that really earns the big bucks and I had been part of that 10%.